1. 获取新目标的数据

 Introducing the program

-A slide briefing analysts at the National Security Agency about the program touts its effectiveness and features the logos of the companies involved.
+National Security Agency about the program touts its effectiveness and

 The program is called PRISM, after the prisms used to split light, which is used to carry information on fiber-optic cables.